Skin Problems in Horses

 Mites and mange

-- These jerky bugs attack your horse’s skin, and they are too small to see.
-Mites come in a few varieties that eat horses, and they end up with mange.
+- These jerky bugs attack your horse’s skin and are too small to see.
+Mites come in a few varieties that eat horses and end up with mange.
 Yes, the same thing that causes hairless scabby skin in dogs.

 - Chorioptic mites, AKA feather mites, live around the horse’s legs.
 They eat skin, fat, and even the sores that they make become their next meal.
 Your horse will be unbelievably itchy and may chew himself.
 You can pass this to other horses with shared tools, but you are safe.